atsaloli/cf-health-check/cf-health-check.md

 - Make CFEngine policy servers in redundant pairs. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
 - Clean up your hub to remove entries for nodes that have been decommissioned (to improve hub performance and increase readability for humans).
 - Try to stay up to date on your CFEngine software version as the software is continously improved.
+- Don't install CFEngine RPM onto an image and then "bake" and deploy the image; same key on nodes = management headaches and hub performance issues.

 ### Upgrades
 - CFEngine 2 and 3 can run in parallel for gradual migration. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/